Practical ways to recognize and managing stress

 Steps to Authoritative Parenting:

-• Listen to the child's point of view and expresses your point of view.
+• Listen to the child's point of view and express your own.
 This creates open communication and supports verbal give-and-take.

 • Make eye contact while talking to the child.
 This lets the child know they are listening.

-• Promote the child's independence, individuality, and creativity by being sensitive and teaching the child to have a degree of openness in return.
+• Promote the child's independence, individuality, and creativity by being sensitive and teaching the child to be open in return.

-• Decide and define the age-appropriate behavior expected.
+• Decide and define the expected age-appropriate behavior.
 Clearly explain the standards and boundaries that are firmly set.

 • Reward good behavior.